nezda/yawni/README.txt

 - Major reduction in memory requirements
   - use of primitives where possible (hidden by API)
   - elimination of unused or unneeded fields
-- Implemented Morhpy stemming algorithms
+- Implemented Morphy stemming algorithms
 - Completely rewritten GUI browser in Java Swing featuring
+  - Incremental find
   - No limits on search
-  - Incremental find
 - Support for WordNet 3.0 data files (and all older formats)
 - Supports reading data files from JAR file
 - Many bug fixes